Learn the YINI Config Format

 timeout = 30 // inline comment

-# This is also a line comment (must have a space after #)
+#This is also a line comment

 /* Block comment spanning